 It’s been a long, long, long, time since I ran in a Mizuno shoe.
 Typically I like softer brands, while Mizuno is more firm.
 The last shoe I ran in was the Mizuno Wave Engima.

-Several years ago, the Mizuno Waverider went through a few drastic changes.
+Several years ago somewhere between the Wave rider 17 and Wave rider 20, the Mizuno Waverider went through a few drastic changes.
 It lost several people.
-Since then, our Mizuno rep has told me that they won’t be making any “big changes” to the shoe and will keep it relatively consistent from year to year.
+Since then, our Mizuno rep has told me that they won’t be making any “big changes” to the Mizuno Wave Rider and will keep it relatively consistent from year to year.

 While I haven’t run in the Mizuno Wave Rider in several years, a significant issue people had last year was how “breathable” the upper was.
-It isn’t an issue in the Waveknit, and we haven’t had it as an issue with the Wave Rider 22 either.
+Breathability isn’t an issue in the Waveknit R2, and we haven’t had it as an issue with the Wave Rider 22 either.

 By nature, Mizuno is one of the more narrow brands for the last few years.
 Typically I wear a women’s 10-11 wide and the 11 fits and felt the best.
-The knit is more forgiving than the traditional upper, and there are no seems.
+The Mizuno Waveknit R2 is more forgiving than the traditional upper, and there are no seems.
 If you have wider feet, you will appreciate the knit being so forgiving.

 As mentioned, Mizuno is much more firm and responsive brand.
-Mizuno technology uses a wave plate which disperses energy.
-This year, it’s softer than previous versions.
+Mizuno technology uses a wave plate and wave construction to disperse energy.
+This year, the Mizuno Waverider and Mizuno Waveknit R2 are softer and smoother than previous versions.
 The softness allows you to roll through from heel to toe without the shoe feeling clunky.

-How did they soften it up?
+How did they soften and smooth the Mizuno Wave Rider sole up?
 The sole is made up of a mix of two different foams.
 Essentially a soft and firm foam.
 The soft foam is found right under the heel to add a more cushioned feeling and to reduce impact.

 The signature wave plate keeps Mizuno on the firmer side and more responsive.
-It’s known to be a firm, everyday trainer, and that is exactly where it fits in for me.
+The Mizuno Waverider is known to be a firm, everyday trainer, and that is exactly where it fits in for me.
 I have used it for most running from everyday runs to recovery, and long runs.
 The best sport for me is long runs, or a daily run.
 For recovery runs, I prefer something with more cushion.

-Just something to note, I did notice was when running on a rocky or gravel road was the amount of rocks that got stuck in the shoe.
+Just something to note, I did notice was when running on a rocky or gravel road was the number of rocks that got stuck in the Mizuno Waveknit R2.

-The Mizuno Waveknit R2 is a great shoe if you are looking for a neutral trainer to add to your rotation.
+The Mizuno Wave rider waveknit R2 is a great shoe if you are looking for a neutral shoe to add to your rotation.
 It is more firm than several brands but worth trying on.

 Long Runs: Mizuno R2, Hoka Cavu 2